ADVANCED PRACTICE RECOGNITION PROGRAM

 Qualified nurses may be recognized as having achieved Advanced Practice Competency in Pain Management Nursing by fulfilling the activity requirements of the Advanced Practice portfolio (AP).
 Advanced Practice Registered Nurses (NP, CNS, CRNA and CNM) that carry a current Pain Management nursing certification can apply for AP recognition via portfolio.
 Successful applicants earn the credential AP-PMN and can use the distinction to highlight their competency of this focused practice designation.
 The initial AP recognition is good for five years, then the applicant is expected to complete a renewal packet for continuing designation as AP-PMN.

 For information about this program email email@example.com.
-The application will be available soon.

 The objectives of the ASPMN® Advanced Practice Portfolio Recognition Program are to promote excellence in Advanced Practice Pain Management Nursing by:

-- Formally recognizing those individuals who meet all the requirements of the ASPMN® AP Program.
+- Formally recognizing those individuals who meet all the requirements of the ASPMN®AP Program.

 - Encouraging continued professional growth in the practice of pain management nursing.